tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 A dataset stores all the details about the data source and its security credentials.
 A data source is where all the data stored in the dataset is derived, which can be a proprietary application data source, a relational database, or a stand-alone file storage alternative such as a hard drive or file share.

 ## Building Data Models
 Power BI is a data-model-based reporting tool.
+A data model is a reusable asset that, when tweaked a little depending on the business need, can dramatically reduce development efforts and cut costs.

+Sometimes, you get lucky and can build new assets on top of the existing solution.
+At other times, recycling the asset with a few enhancements can score you the desired results.
 These are the key characteristics of data models:
 - Tables hold meaningful data.
 - Relationships exist between the loaded tables with data.
 - Formulas, also known as measures, apply business rules to the raw data to extract, transform, and load data to create meaningful business insights.